-The Night Paul McCartney Dedicated an Emotional Concert to His Late Wife Linda
+The Night Paul McCartney Dedicated an Emotional Concert to Linda

 McCartney was backed by members of the Pretenders, along with Costello, for his appearance.
 He dedicated his set to Linda, whom he called "my beautiful baby – and our beautiful children, who are here tonight."
 He then joked: "It's past your bedtime," before launching into Ricky Nelson's "Lonesome Town" (a favorite of the couple's as youngsters) amidst a standing ovation.

 As he played an energetic version of the Beatles' 1963 hit "All My Loving," many of the evening's stars began to congregate on stage, joining in for a rousing chorus.
 Hynde rushed over for an emotional embrace afterward, prompting McCartney to quip: "I'll warn security about you!"

 Everyone then joined in for a closing take on "Let It Be," the title track from the Beatles' 1970 swansong album.